 Mid Beach stretches from 23rd Street to 63rd Street.

 Broken Shaker, The Backyard Bar

-Sure, much of Miami Beach is about being flashy, but there is a hostel bar that is often on party goers’ bucket lists, Broken Shaker at Freehand Miami (2727 Indian Creek Dr)!
+Sure, much of Miami Beach is about being flashy, but there is a hostel bar that is often on partygoers’ bucket lists, Broken Shaker at Freehand Miami (2727 Indian Creek Dr)!

-Table reservation and walk-ins accepted.
+Table reservations and walk-ins are accepted.

 Hit the beach!

-As with South Beach, there is plenty of sand for you to dig into and ocean for you to swim in.
+As with South Beach, there is plenty of sand for you to dig into and an ocean for you to swim in.

-If staying at a hotel in Mid Beach you might have access to beach chairs and towels.
+If staying at a hotel in Mid Beach, you might have access to beach chairs and towels.

 Fontainebleau on Millionaire’s Row